androguard/androguard/README.txt

 Androguard has the following features :
     - Map and manipulate (read/write) DEX/CLASS/APK/JAR files into full
       Python objects,
+    - Native decompiler for android application (dex to java),
     - Native support of DEX code in a c++ library,
     - Access to the static analysis of your code (basic blocks, instructions, permissions (with database from